caellach/SIT_RemotePlugins/server/README.md

 # Remote Plugins

-## From source

-* Copy this folder to the AKI Server into `user/mods/`
-* Ensure that you have NodeJS installed and run `npm install` in this directory to install dependencies.
-  * You could also do this on a different machine and copy the resulting `node_modules` directory to the server into this mod's directory

 ## Installing from zip

 * From the zipped release, the server files are in the `user` folder.
 You can extract only this folder in where you have the AKI Server installed and start/restart the server.